Partur-dev/fh-faq/en/creating-custom-mod-badge.md

 ### **Important: for now this tutorial only on PC**

-1. Downloading [RAR archive](https://cdn.discordapp.com/attachments/702567317732589568/863182647471898674/Files.rar) (added: hd textures)
+1. Download [this archive](https://cdn.discordapp.com/attachments/702567317732589568/863182647471898674/Files.rar) (added: hd textures)
 Password: discord.gg/gdpsfh
-(Disable your antivirus, he will delete libcurl.dll)

-2. Throw all from folder throw in game folder into the game folder so everything is clear
+2. Throw all from folder `throw in game folder` into the game folder so everything is clear

 3. Open texture splitter and split GJ_GameSheet03-uhd.png or GJ_GameSheet03-hd.png